spookyGh0st/beatwalls/README.md

 Drag a Song Folder into the .exe to launch the configuration setup.
 It will create a .bw File in your song folder.
 Open this in any text editor.
 Recommended is Visual Studio Code.
-This File defines the walls for the selected difficulty, like a cookbook.
+This File defines the created Wallstructures for the selected difficulty, like a cookbook.
 Here is an example:

 ```yaml
 # start of the intro